THE HALSTON BUTCHER

 “He’s not observant.
-He like ... doesn’t have a care in the world.”
-She laughed as he tripped taking his shopping cart back.
-“I’ll be surprised if it's him.”
+He’s like ... he doesn’t have a care in the world.”
+She laughed as he tripped, taking his shopping cart back.
+“I’ll be surprised if it’s him.”

 “I was hoping it would be him,” Jimmy said.
 “I think the killer is escalating.”

 “Yes.
-Three weeks after the prostitute, the schoolgirl was killed.
-Two weeks to the day, the third kill, he is escalating,” she said.
+Three weeks after the prostitute, he killed the schoolgirl.
+Two weeks to the day, the third kill.
+He’s escalating,” she said.

 “Yeah, and the murderer made the call to police this morning.
 That’s also a sign of escalation.”

 “Doug,” he mumbled.
 Jimmy continued to snap pictures of the neighborhoods and the people.
 Sometimes, they got lucky.